earlew/pwp_python_00/README.md

 ## Description

 This is a Python implementation of the Price Weller Pinkel ([PWP](https://hycom.org/attachments/067_pwp.pdf)) ocean mixed layer model.
 This code is based on the MATLAB implementation of the PWP model written/modified by Byron Kilbourne (University of Washington) and Sarah Dewey (University of Washington).
-I did this re-write as a personal exercise, so I would be cautious about using this code to do any serious work.
+I did this re-write as a personal exercise, so I would be very cautious about using this code to do any serious work.

 The code presented here is functionally similar to *PWP_Byron.m* (see *matlab_files/*).
 However, I made significant changes to the overall code organization.
 One big difference is that this code is split into two files.
 The main file, *PWP.py*, contains the core numerical algorithms for the PWP model.
 These numerical algorithms are mostly line-by-line translations of their MATLAB equivalents.
 The second file, *PWP_helper.py*, contains helper functions to facilitate model initialization, output analysis and other miscellaneous tasks.